Do you really need to fork out for both?

 We’re dedicated to getting NZ consumers a fairer deal.
 We provide as much information as we can for free but we rely primarily on membership and donations to fund our work.
 You can help by becoming a Consumer member or making a donation.
 We’ll use your contribution to investigate consumer issues and work for positive change.

-We've gathered information on 21 multi-purpose cleaners.Find a multi-purpose cleaner
+We've tested 21 multi-purpose and kitchen cleaners.Find a surface cleaner

-Follow the instructions on the label and spray a small amount the size of a coin onto the surface you want to clean (do this in an area where it won’t matter if it gets damaged).
+Follow the instructions on the label and spray a coin-sized amount on to the surface you want to clean (do this in an area where it won’t matter if it gets damaged).
 Wait a few hours to see if the product harms the surface.

 Always keep your cleaners away from children — ideally in a high or locked cupboard.